Stuycs-K/final-project-10-wang-daniel-yeung-yonna/PRESENTATION.md

 //Photo of the chaocipher just not moving

+AS you can see, the left disk is read from left to right while the right disk is read from right to left.
+Both start at the zenith. <br />

 Step 2: <br />
 Rotate the right disk counter clockwise until the zenith (top of the disk) is "C", the first letter in the cipher. <br />